MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-reconnaissance.md

 # Tutorial: Reconnaissance playbook

-The second tutorial in this four part series is a reconnaissance playbook.
-This playbook explains the process of how to use real-world, publicly available hacking and attack tools against threat detections and security alerts services of Azure ATP.
+The second tutorial in this four part series for Azure ATP security alerts is a reconnaissance playbook.
 The purpose is to illustrate **Azure ATP**'s capabilities in identifying and detecting suspicious activities and potential attacks against your network.
 The playbook explains how to test against some of Azure ATP's *discrete* detections, and focuses on Azure ATP’s *signature*-based capabilities.
 This playbook does not include alerts or detections based on advanced machine-learning, or user/entity based behavioral detections, as they require a learning period with real network traffic for up to 30 days.
 For more information about each tutorial in this series, see the [ATP security alert lab overview](atp-playbook-lab-overview.md).

+This playbook explains the process of how to use real-world, publicly available hacking and attack tools against threat detections and security alerts services of Azure ATP.

 In this tutorial you will:
 > [!div class="checklist"]